ImanuelSG/Tucil3_13522058/README.md

 #### 3. Generate the map of your dictionary

-If you want to use your own dictionary, please run this command below before moving on.
+If you want to use your own dictionary, add the txt file on the dictionary folder with the name words.txt.
+After that, run this command before moving on.
 Else just ignore this step

 ```bash
 ./generateMap.bat for Windows or ./generateMap.sh for Linux